 IRC 7811 authorizes the National Taxpayer Advocate (NTA) to issue a TAO, as well as Area Directors (ADs), Local Taxpayer Advocates (LTAs), the Executive Director, Case Advocacy (EDCA), and the Deputy National Taxpayer Advocate (DNTA).
 Id.

-Typically, a TAO will only be considered only when all of these four factors are present:
+Typically, Taxpayer Assistance Orders TAO will only be considered when all of these four factors are present:

 - the taxpayer is suffering or about to suffer a “significant hardship” if relief is not granted; and